Best Ergonomic Chairs – Top 7 Picks for All-Day Support

 The Fern ditches the rigid plastic exoskeletons of traditional chairs for a patented Wave Suspension system.
 Inspired by a leaf, this flexible backrest distributes your weight dynamically.
 It cradles your spine and allows upper body twisting that would snap a lesser chair.

-During our 40-hour test period, reaching for items across the desk felt incredibly freeing as the backrest twisted with our shoulders.
-The edgeless seat pan prevents the circulation cutoff common in rigid chairs.
+Reaching for items across your desk feels incredibly freeing as the backrest twists with your shoulders.
 However, the lack of a rigid frame means if you habitually lean heavily to one side, the suspension flexes unevenly and wrecks your posture.
-We measured the seat depth slider, which offers three inches of travel, making it highly adaptable for users with longer femurs.
-The lumbar support is subtle, focusing more on thoracic flexibility than aggressive lower back pressure.

 Humanscale Freedom Office Chair with Headrest